 Job Training and Employment Services for Child Support Payers:

-Beginning in March 2021, Calhoun County is participating in a new program with the Michigan Office of Child Support and Michigan Works!
+Calhoun County is partnering with the Michigan Office of Child Support and Michigan Works!

-Child support payers who have a case in Calhoun County may be eligible for free employment services from Michigan Works! to help gain and keep a good paying job.
-If you are accepted into the program, and while you remain in the program, Calhoun County Friend of the Court will work with you to see if your child support can be lowered, your child support arrears owed to the State forgiven, and/or whether enforcement actions can be put on hold to allow you time to complete the employment program.
+Child support payers who have a case in Calhoun County may be eligible for additional free employment services from Michigan Works! to help gain and keep a good paying job.
+If you are accepted into the program, and while you remain in the program, Calhoun County Friend of the Court will work with you to see if your child support is set appropriately; they will review your case to determine if you have child support arrears owed to the State and if they qualify to be reduced or forgiven, and/or whether enforcement actions can be put on hold while you are completing the employment program.
 If you are interested, please call (269)969-6500 and ask to be referred to your Enforcement Officer for more information about the L.E.A.P. program.

 Arrears Management Program: